Customer lifetime value: Over-values current customers at the expense of potential customers

 The biggest problem with how many CLV models are actually used is that they tend to deny the very idea that marketing works (i.e., that marketing will change customer behavior).
 Low-value customers can be turned into high-value customers by effective marketing.
 Many CLV models use incorrect mathematics in that they do not take account of the value of a far greater number of middle-value customers, over-prioritizing a smaller number of high value customers.
-Additionally, these high-value customers may be saturated (i.e., not have the ability to buy any more coffee or insurance), may be the most expensive group to serve, and may be the most expensive group to reach by communication.
+Additionally, these high-value customers may be saturated (i.e., not have the ability to buy any more products), may be the most expensive group to serve, and may be the most expensive group to reach by communication.
 The use of survey data is a viable way to collect information on potential customers.

 CLV is a dynamic concept, not a static model

-A Customer Life Time Value is the output of a model, not an input.
-If you change the model inputs (e.g., let's say marketing is effective and you increase your retention rates), your average CLV will increase.
-However, when you engage with customers in such way which cause detraction, the opposite may happen and average CLV will go down (e.g. let's say the invoicing department sends them the wrong or unclear invoices).
+A customer lifetime value is the output of a model, not an input.
+If the model inputs change (e.g., marketing is effective and retention rates increase), the average CLV will increase.
+However, when engaging with customers in such way which cause detraction, the opposite may happen and average CLV will go down (e.g. the invoicing department sends them the wrong or unclear invoices).